mhterres/AstDemo/README.md

 * version - show astdemo version.

 If you have Asterisk Realtime enabled you'll have access to more commands:
+* call <sip extension> - call to <sip extension> and transfer to your extension when answered.
 * dnd <on|off|status> - enable/disable or show Do Not Disturb status.
 * queue <queue> - show <queue> members and statistics.
 * queuemsg <queue> <message> - send <message> to all members of <queue>.